 “We know our guest’s time on Grand Cayman is limited and they want to make the most of it, so Red Sail Sports is being creative and accommodating.
-Our extensive dive training program and resources allows us to do this,” said Operations Manager Rod McDowall.
+Our extensive dive training program and resources allow us to do this,” said Operations Manager Rod McDowall.
 “We want our new divers to enjoy a great experience in the island’s warm, clear water, and this will keep them coming back.
 That’s good for business.”

-The Enriched Air Diver course is reportedly PADI’s most popular specialty course - Nitrox allows a diver to safely dive more often and for a longer period of time.
-McDowall says demand for Nitrox is a big motivation for adding the combo courses, and as is the wide use of dive computers, which allow divers to accurately track dive profiles.
-Both the Nitrox and Peak Performance Buoyancy specialties are easy to integrate with the open water certification in Red Sail Sports’ extensive dive training program.
+The Enriched Air Diver course is reportedly PADI’s most popular speciality course – Nitrox allows a diver to safely dive more often and for a longer period of time.
+McDowall says demand for Nitrox is a big motivation for adding the combo courses, as is the wide use of dive computers, which allow divers to accurately track dive profiles.
+Both the Nitrox and Peak Performance Buoyancy specialities are easy to integrate with the open water certification in Red Sail Sports’ extensive dive training program.

 The same basic schedule is followed for the Open Water Certification/ Peak Performance Buoyancy Combo, where a student works on breath control, proper weighting and streamlining – making them more comfortable in the water and a better, more confident diver.
-This specialty requires an extra dive on day 3 of training.
+This speciality requires an extra dive on day 3 of training.
 The Advance Diver/Nitrox Combo involves 5 adventure dives over two days including; navigation, peak performance buoyancy, deep diving and Nitrox.